-East Finchley Festival CIC (EFCIC) is a strictly non-profit Community Interest Company, established October 2019 and Registered England & Wales company no. 12271366.
+East Finchley Festival is run by East Finchley Festival CIC – a non-profit Community Interest Company, established October 2019 and Registered England & Wales company no. 12271366.

-We inherited East Finchley Festival in 2019 from East Finchley Community Trust (EFCT), who ran the festival successfully for many years.
-As such, East Finchley Festival CIC has adopted the core festival principles set out by EFCT and will endeavour to continue to run the festival for the benefit of the whole N2 community.
+In 2019 we formally took over responsibility for East Finchley Festival, but have adopted the core principles set out by EFCT and will endeavour to continue to run the festival for the benefit of the whole N2 community.

 East Finchley Festival CIC is committed to ensure that: